tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/无 UI 集成方案/群组相关/群成员管理/Android&iOS&Windows&Mac_intl_en.md

 [](id:markGroupMemberList)
 ## Marking Group Members
 The group owner can call the `markGroupMemberList` API ([Android](https://im.sdk.qcloud.com/doc/en/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMGroupManager.html#abdd5f157904dd50012c7a93f66f85dba) / [iOS and Mac](https://im.sdk.qcloud.com/doc/en/categoryV2TIMManager_07Group_08.html#a21238536e7cb2c3fd086797e7dc1b970)) to mark or unmark members of an audio-video group.
 Rules are as follows:
-1. This feature is supported only on audio-video groups, and only group owners have the permission to mark or ummark group members.
+1. This feature is supported only on audio-video groups, and only group owners have the permission to mark or unmark group members.
 2. Up to ten custom marks can be added per audio-video group.
-3. Custom marks configured through IM SDK must be of uint32_t type and greater than or equal to 1,000.
+3. Custom marks configured through Chat SDK must be of uint32_t type and greater than or equal to 1,000.
 4. Up to 100 group members can be marked at a time.
 5. Only online members can be marked.
 When a member leaves a group or goes offline, its mark information will be cleared.
 When the member joins the group or goes online again, you can reset a mark for the member through a third-party callback.